Whitecat18/Javahexor/README.md

 Retrieving the user's screen resolution.
 ## Conclusion
 This project demonstrates several useful JavaScript hacks and techniques for retrieving information about a user.
 By understanding how to retrieve this information, developers can create more personalized and targeted experiences for their users, while also improving their website's security and performance.

+**This code was created to find the scammers or criminals info in order to help the Police Department .
+If you have an Better code .
+Please Feel to share .**

+If you like this project .
+Dont forget to leave a star for this project